La Francesca

-The name of La Francesca was historically given to a coastal area of Liguria Eastern Riviera, currently in the province of La Spezia (Municipality of Bonassola).
+La Francesca is a historical name for the coastal area of Liguria Eastern Riviera, currently in the province of La Spezia (Municipality of Bonassola).
 Well known in the 13th century for its copper mines (active until the last century), the site took probably its name from one of the branches of the ancient road “Francesca” or “Francigena”, a major route in the Middle Ages for pilgrims on their way to France, Canterbury and Santiago de Compostela.